 - 3 HCPA volunteer activities are required.
 These events take place outside of the traditional school day.
 Teachers may select the activities that fit best with their interests and student grade level.
 These activities may include open houses, school dances, prom, concerts, etc. Teachers sign-up for these activities via Sign-up Genius. - Grade Level Parent Meetings Each year, teachers have the opportunity to further interact with families.
-This provides teachers with a unique window into our students' and families' lives. - Fall and Spring Parent /Teacher Conferences - HCPA Graduation - Bus Duty Elementary staff assist with walking elementary students to the buses at the end of the day. - Breakfast Duty Middle school and high school teachers assist with morning duty based on a rotational schedule. - Misc.
+This provides teachers with a unique window into our students' and families' lives. - Fall and Spring Parent /Teacher Conferences - HCPA Graduation - Student Open House - Misc.
 Committees There are many additional opportunities for members of the HCPA teaching staff to engage with the community and personally expand their skills.
 While not required, participation in these committees is highly encouraged and should be noted during the review process.